q335r49/microviche/README.md

 </dd>

 <dt>Saving and Restoring</dt>
-<dd>The script uses the viminfo file to save plane and map data.
+<dd>The script uses the viminfo file to save plane, map data, and the global hotkey.
 The option to save global variables in ALL CAPS is set automatically when the script is loaded, via the command <samp>&nbsp;:set viminfo+=!&nbsp;</samp>.
 The saved plane is then suggested on `F10` the next time you start vim.

 To manually save and restore (make sure name is in ALL CAPS):